theqyn04/Book-Shop/README.md

 # Book-Shop
 This is an Java Web application for to do list.
-This application is created using Servlet, JSP and MVC Model.
+This application is created using Servlet, JSP, JDBC and MVC Model.